zsiki/GeoEasy/doc/step_by_step.rst

 .. note::

-	You can use the right mouse button in the fieldbook or coordinate list windows, too.
-Right click on the point ID and select **Calculate**, a cascading menu appear with the possible calculations for the point.
-If you select the menu item with the point number an info box will be displayed about the point.
+	You can use the right mouse button in the field-book or coordinate list windows, too.
+Right click on the point ID and select **Calculate**, a cascading menu appears with the possible calculations for the point.
+If you select the menu item with the point ID an info box will be displayed about the point.

 Orientation on a station
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Let's calculate orientation for a station *12*.
+Let's calculate orientation for station *12*.
 Click on the point *12* with
 the right mouse button in the graphic window.
 Select **Orientation** from the
 popup window.
 A list with the backsight directions are displayed, orientation
 angle in the first column and point ID in the second.